aheber/ObjectAgnosticLightingComponent/README.md

 The first thing is to attach to a new event, we want to know as soon as our component is ready for business.
 The framework throws us an _init_ event as soon as it has us ready to go and we can use this to do some of our setup work like adding to the list of fields to get from the record.

-Inside our componenet we're going to add an aura:handler for the init event and point it at a controller methat that we'll also add.
+Inside our componenet we're going to add an aura:handler for the init event and point it at a new method in the controller file.

 Component
 ```html